AdobeDocs/ffs-indesign-API/src/pages/getting_started/concepts/index.md

 ## Validation workflow for adopting new App Version

-Indesign Team will deploy the new app-version in advance with preview status before actually making it live so customers can valdate their custom scripts before fully adopting the new version aftet this is marked active.
+Indesign Team will deploy the new app version in advance with preview status before actually making it live so customers can valdate their custom scripts before fully adopting the new version aftet this is marked active.
 This workflow helps ensure your scripts continue to work correctly with the new app version.

-### Step 1: Validate against new app-version with x-app-version header
+### Step 1: Validate against new app version with x-app version header

 ![validation step](./app-version-validation-step1.png)